Anti-streptolysin O: Clinical significance

-This titre has a significance only if it is greatly elevated (> 200), or if a rise in titre can be demonstrated in paired blood samples taken days apart.
+A titre has significance only if it is greatly elevated (> 200), but a rise in titre demonstrated in paired blood samples taken days apart is more informative for diagnosis.
 The antibody levels begin to rise after 1 to 3 weeks of strep infection, peaks in 3 to 5 weeks and falls back to insignificant levels in 6 months.

 Values need to be correlated with a clinical diagnosis.